Supporting Ground Investigation

 The Reasons For Ground Investigation

 Ground investigation is crucial for any project that penetrates the soil, from remediation to archaeology.
-It’s a way to determine the condition of the ground before work starts, establishing a soil and rock profile and detecting any issues that might arise during the project, such as contamination, underground obstruction, groundwater and unexploded ordnance.
+It’s a way to determine the condition of the ground before work starts, establishing a soil and rock profile and detecting any issues that might arise during the project, such as contamination, underground obstruction, groundwater and, you guessed it, unexploded ordnance!

 We’re well practiced in supporting site investigation, with a whole range of methods under our belt.
 Our explosives engineers clear geotechnical and geo-environmental sites, assisting open trial pits and blind ground intrusions, including rotary, window(less) and cable percussive samples.